State-of-Arizona/AESP-AgencyPlatformPublicPantheon/private/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.19.1

+Released 2021-04-29

+  * Added authproc-filters for generating the subject-id and pairwise-id (#1435)
+  * Restore support for custom error messages (#1326)
+  * Fixed a bug in the Artifact Resolution Service (#1428)
+  * Fixed compatibility with Composer pre 1.8.5 (Debian 10) (#1427)
+  * Updated npm dependencies up to April 23, 2021
+  * Fixed a bug where it was impossible to set WantAssertionsSigned=true on SP-metadata (#1433)
+  * Make inResponseTo available in state array (#1447)

+### admin
+  * Fixed a bug in the metadata-coverter where the coverted metadata would contain newline-characters

+### authorize
+  * Fix a bug in the Twig-template that causes an exception in Twig strict vars mode

+### memcacheMonitor
+  * Fix a bug in the Twig-template that causes an exception on newer Twig-versions

+### negotiate
+  * Fix a bug that was breaking the module when using the old UI

+### statistics
+  * Fix a bug in the Twig-template that causes an exception on newer Twig-versions

+### sqlauth
+  * Fix a security bug where in rare cases the database user credentials would be printed in exception messages

 ## Version 1.19.0

 Released 2021-01-21